Royals pull away to defeat White Sox - NewsBreak

 Bobby Witt Jr. and MJ Melendez hit home runs to lead the host Kansas City Royals to a 6-2 victory over the Chicago White Sox in the fourth game of a five-game series Wednesday night.

-Collin Snyder (3-1) pitched a third of an inning to get the win.
+Collin Snyder (3-1) pitched one-third of an inning to get the win.
 Reynaldo Lopez (4-1) took the loss.

 The Royals broke a 2-2 tie by scoring two runs in the sixth.
 Melendez singled with one out and scored on a triple by Emmanuel Rivera that eluded Adam Engel in right.
 Rivera then scored on a sacrifice fly by Kyle Isbel.

-That came after Greinke failed to make it out of the sixth inning.
-Yasmani Grandal and Leury Garcia had runners on first and second, but with two out and Greinke’s pitch count at 100, Snider was summoned.
+That came after Greinke failed to make it out of the top of the sixth.
+With runners on first and second, two outs and Greinke’s pitch count at 100, Snider was summoned.
 Engel greeted him with an infield hit to load the bases, but Snider induced Andrew Vaughn to ground out to end the threat.

-The Royals scored two more runs in the eight on Melendez’s second home run in as many games.
+The Royals scored two more runs in the eighth, both on Melendez’s second home run in as many games.

 Giolito went five innings, allowing two runs on seven hits and two walks.
 He fanned seven.